 Snell expanded his musical training at the University of Northern Iowa (UNI).
 A 2014 magna cum laude graduate of the College of Humanities, Arts, and Sciences, he toured internationally with the school’s top jazz band in Thailand.
-While in school, he had opportunities to perform with notable guest artists including Kenny Wheeler, Donny McCaslin, John Clayton, David Berkman, Peter Apfelbaum, and Nachito Herrera.
+While in school, he had opportunities to perform with notable guest artists including Kenny Wheeler, Donny McCaslin, John Clayton, David Berkman, Peter Apfelbaum, Nachito Herrera, and Dick Oatts.
 Snell trained equally in the study of jazz and classical music, and his primary mentors were Bob Washut, Sean Botkin, and Chris Merz.
 Upon graduation, Snell received the Purple and Old Gold Award for Conspicuous Achievement in Music.

 Snell moved to New York City in 2015 and attended the Manhattan School of Music (MSM) where he completed a masters degree in jazz performance and received the William H. Borden Award for Outstanding Accomplishment in Jazz.
 Snell was a member of the MSM Jazz Orchestra, under the direction of Justin DiCioccio and Jim McNeely, and his main instructors during this time included Garry Dial, Lisa Yui, Jim McNeely, Dave Liebman, Phil Markowitz, Chris Rosenberg, and Dave Lalama.